A novel statistical approach to analyze image classification: Classification with convolutional neural networks

 \section{Classification with convolutional neural networks}

-Convolutional neural networks (CNNs) have achieved remarkable practical success in recent years, especially in the context of image recognition \cite{LBH15,KSG17,Sch15,RZ17}.
-In this section we sketch how one can solve the image classification task with CNNs.
-Recall that the image alignment classifier introduced in the previous section is up to remainder terms invariant under different scales $\xi, \xi^{\prime}$, translations $\tau, \tau^{\prime}$ and brightness factor $\eta$ of the image.
-Except for translations, it is not obvious how well these invariances can be learned by a CNN.
-To address this problem, we first introduce suitable mathematical notation to describe the structure of a CNN.
-For a general introduction to CNNs see \cite{Yamashita_2018, RZ17}.
+Convolutional neural networks (CNNs) have achieved remarkable practical success, particularly in the context of image recognition \cite{LBH15,KSG17,Sch15,RZ17}.
+In this section, we analyze the performance of CNN-based classifiers within the framework of the general deformation model~\eqref{eq.mod-general}, introduced in Section~\ref{deformation-setting}.
+We begin by introducing the mathematical notation to formalize the structure of a CNN.
+Here we focus on a particular CNN structure and refer to \cite{Yamashita_2018, RZ17} for a broader introduction.